eecs298/eecs298.github.io/docs/lab1.md

 ```

  We can then check out our list of numbers by printing out the contents as follows.
-Note that Python class variables are `Public` by default which means `get` and `set` functions are not necessary as in C++!
+Note that Python class variables are `public` by default, much like `structs` in C++!

 ```python
 if __name__ == "__main__":